Before summer is over and clothes-line drying weather comes to an end, I have to share one of my favorite laundry recipes!

-- at room temperature bleach is a gas, and in it’s gaseous form bleach can form cancer causing dioxins which we inhale, These dioxins are also linked to and increased risk of infertility, miscarriages, birth defects, diabetes, and immune system problems.
+- at room temperature bleach is a gas, and in it’s gaseous form bleach can form cancer causing dioxins which we inhale.
+These dioxins are also linked to an increased risk of infertility, miscarriages, birth defects, diabetes, and immune system problems.

 - Of the thousands of calls made for medical help each year, approximately 1/4 of them are related to bleach and household cleaning products with bleach in them.
 Most of these incidents involve children and can be potentially fatal.